saxix/django-admin-extra-urls/README.rst

             ...
             ...

 You don't need to return a HttpResponse.
-The default behaviour is:
+The default behavior is:

     - with `link()` browser will be redirected to ``changelist_view``